vleung-nih/crdc-user-story-test-runner/docs/user_story_example.md

-As a logged in user, I want to be able to access Manage Studies.
+As a logged in user, I want to be able to click my username and access Manage Studies.

 Acceptance criteria:
 - I can click the user account and the Manage Studies menu is present